eklem/onetimepadjs/README.md

 ```

 ## Maintenance
-If unicode emojis are updated (to i.e. v.16 or v.15)
+If unicode emojis are updated (to i.e. v.16 from v.15)

 ```console
 cd scipts